What is Dropshipping, and How Does It Work?

 Is It Possible for Dropshipping Companies to Ship Internationally?

-Yes, some dropshipping companies ship internationally.
+Yes.
+Some dropshipping companies ship internationally.

 For example, Amazon has fulfillment centers around the world.
 FBA international programs can assist you in reaching international customers if you have the proper shipping plan.